Lab Grown Diamonds - Facts Versus Fiction

 While the sophisticated equipment and substantial human skillsets necessary in the laboratory growing process continue to evolve, it is not possible to grow a diamond to a predetermined carat weight, colour and clarity.

-As with a naturally formed diamond therefore, each laboratory grown version (which uses a natural diamond "seed" as it's starting point) has it's very own entirely unique profile.
+As with a naturally formed diamond therefore, each "rough" laboratory grown version (which uses a natural diamond "seed" as it's starting point) has it's very own entirely unique profile.

-It too has to then be "planned" using laser technology to determine which shapes and sizes of stones it should be "chopped" in to in the first instance.
+The rough lab diamond also has to then be "planned" using laser technology to determine which shapes and sizes of stones it should be "chopped" in to in the first instance.

 Then each individual stone has to be polished and intricately cut to produce the finished article, ready to set within the appropriate item of fine jewellery.